open-review-toolkit/open-review-toolkit/01-introduction.md

 ## Tables {#sec:tables}

 You can create tables in your markdown files, and you can reference @tbl:example_table from the text.
-For more on references see @sec:references.
+For more on references see @sec:cross-ref.

 | Header #1 | Header #2 |
 |-----------|-----------|